 Greg Lozano - Community Representative

 Greg moved to Bozeman in 1997 and quickly adapted to the life of a ski bum.
 He enjoyed this lifestyle for 10 years.
 Greg is the founder of Convergence Communications and has been working with the food bank for the past 12 years.
 In 2010 he started volunteering to help with the sound system at HFS.
 In 2013, he decided to join the HFS committee to be more involved in all aspects of this great community event.

 Jill Holder - Food & Nutrition Director for HRDC

-Jill works with all of the Food and Nutrition Services of the HRDC (Gallatin Valley, Headwaters and Big Sky Community Food Banks, Summer Lunch, KidsPack and Senior Groceries).
-She loves being outside and seek untrammeled places and enjoy searching for charismatic mega-fauna in my time off.
+Jill works with all of the Food and Nutrition Services of the HRDC (Gallatin Valley, Headwaters and Big Sky Community Food Banks, the Fork and Spoon, the Mighty Spork food truck, Summer Lunch, KidsPack and Senior Groceries).
+She loves being outside and seek untrammeled places and enjoys searching for charismatic mega-fauna in her time off.
 For most of her life, she has worked for organizations that utilize volunteers.
-Volunteers add compassion and enthusiasm and volunteering is one of the few things that we know will truly make a difference in this world.
+Volunteers add compassion and enthusiasm; volunteering is one of the few things that we know will truly make a difference in this world.